abdulraoufatia/DevOps-Course-Starter/README.md

 1. It runs Snyk to check for vulnerabilities with the python application
 2. It builds the test image
 3. It runs the test image, printing the results of the test, if all is well it proceed with the next step;
-4. It runs Snyk to check for vulnerabilities with the built image
-5. Notification is sent
+4. Notification is sent

 ### Continious Delivery

 1. Second job will run upon the success of first job (CI)
-2. QEMU is set up - enabled to allow the user to have access to any kind of application or operating system on a current platform
-3. Docker buildx is set up
+2. Docker buildx is set up
-4. Docker is authenticated
+3. Docker is authenticated
-5. Production image is pushed to docker (using argument  `target: production`)
+4. Production image is pushed to docker (using argument  `target: production`)
-6. Image deployed on Heroku
+5. Image deployed on Heroku
-7. Notification is sent
+6. Notification is sent

 ### Important Heroku Dockerfile commands and runtime